Tanya-Grebenkina/react-pizza/README.md

 # React pizza

 ## Description
 React Pizza is an online pizza store.
 Here you can choose the pizza you like and order it!
-I made this project in order to get acquainted with the Redux Toolkit state manager, ReactJs, and TypeScript
+I made this project in order to get acquainted with the Redux Toolkit state manager, ReactJs, and TypeScript.

 ## Functionality